securitybunker/databunker.org/content/doc/faq/_index.md

 weight: 40
 ---

+## Does Databunker is basically CRUD / easy to DIY?

+Secure user record **CRUD** is just a part of the Databunker.

+When saving records in Databunker, Databunker knows to extract user email, phone, login identity, and custom identity and built a secure hashed-based index for quick user record lookup.

+In addition in Databunker, you have a secure session storage API, temp shareable identities API, automatic record expiration and removal, compliance with pseudonymization, DPO management tool, user-accessible UI, and many more features.

 ## How do I search for all orders from a guy named John?

 Databunker supports customer record lookup by **login name** or **email address** or **phone number** or **token value**.